 Payment Questions and Answers

-I thought my insurance would pay for all of my bill for therapy consults?
+I thought my insurance would pay for all of my bill for therapy sessions?

 - Your insurance did process your bill and paid a portion of it.
 The remaining is the patient’s responsibility based on the insurance plan that you have elected.

-- If you owe the entire amount for your therapy consults, it is likely your deductible.
+- If you owe the entire amount for your therapy sessions, it is likely your deductible.
 Contact BCBSIL for more information.